hashbangcode/drupal_services_example/README.md

 ## Services Drush Example

-Show a service being created for use within Drush.
+Shows a service being created for use within Drush.

+## Services Parent Example

+Shows how multiple services can accept arguments set in a parent service.
+Also, this shows the `abstract` keyword in use since the parent service is made as a service that can't be used.